-AS magazine and web havebeen established in Feb.
+JAKENN Publishing P.L.C has been established in Feb.
 2011 as designated public forum for its readers to inform and educate as well as for the discussion of issues of concern to its audience.

-As is provided by the Freedom of the Press and Information act of the Federal Democratic Republic of Ethiopia (FDRE) Article…….any of the editorial content of the magazine will not be reviewed or restrained by individuals, government officials or any one for that matter prior to publication or distribution.
+As is provided by the Freedom of the Press and Information act of the Federal Democratic Republic of Ethiopia (FDRE) any of the editorial content of the magazine will not be reviewed or restrained by individuals, government officials or any one for that matter prior to publication or distribution.

 However, the editor/s, may – and should coach and discuss content – during the writing process of any material by permanent and freelance staff writers employed by JAKENN Publishing PLC, the publisher of AS magazine and Web.